 Does Maritime Law Apply on Land?

-While maritime law covers issues that happen at sea, it also covers land-based commercial activities that are maritime in character.
+While maritime law primarily governs issues that occur at sea, it can also extend to certain land-based activities that are essential to maritime commerce.

-For example, the Longshore and Harbor Workers’ Compensation Act provides federal compensation protection for those who work in harbors, ports, and shipyards.
+One key example is the Longshore and Harbor Workers’ Compensation Act, which provides federal compensation protection for individuals who work in harbors, ports, and shipyards—even if their duties take place entirely on land.

 What Does Maritime Law Cover?